wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Some like isolated Kubernetes skills because the shortage of Kubernetes skills has resulted in $300,000/year salaries for top Kubernetes jobs.

+1. Clarify the basis for performance reviews and promotions, and what blocks advancement.

+   Identify artifacts that individuals and teams can keep private (such as burndown charts refactoring, automation, etc.).

+1. Ensure managers to track learning time in who they manage.

+   Many managers do not encourage skill advancement ahead of need because they are afraid of losing their people to other teams or companies.

+   Many managers discourage skill advancement ahead of need as a budgetary savings tactic.
+This is reflected in hiring of contract workers (without benefits) who are not expected to be around long enough to learn.

 1. Pay for on-line training and certifications for anyone to build foundational knowledge and skills (in operating systems, security, networking, cloud, etc.).
-Require managers to track progress in their people.

 1. Have managers assign a "buddy" to each individuals for pairs to work on problems together.